BLOOMBERG: Ted Cruz 'says some of the stupidest things I've ever heard'

-Former Mayor Michael Bloomberg of New York trashed two top-tier Republican presidential candidates in a CNN interview airing Friday.
+Former New York City Mayor Michael Bloomberg trashed two top-tier Republican presidential candidates in a CNN interview airing Friday.

 After dismissing “right-wing crazies” who reject mainstream climate science, Bloomberg was asked by CNN’s Christiane Amanpour what he made of the GOP field.

-The billionaire media mogul, who has championed the issue of climate change, first criticised retired neurosurgeon Ben Carson.
+The billionaire media mogul, who has championed the climate-change issue, first criticised retired neurosurgeon Ben Carson.

 “There’s one of them who was a surgeon, unfortunately at Johns Hopkins, who doesn’t believe in science,” Bloomberg said.
 “Somebody said that’s like a business executive that doesn’t believe in profits.”

-Bloomberg then said that Sen. Ted Cruz of Texas had said some of the “stupidest” things about climate change despite his intellect.
-He noted that Cruz’s intelligence had been praised by Alan Dershowitz, a prominent US attorney who was once Cruz’s Harvard professor.
+Bloomberg then said Sen. Ted Cruz (R-Texas) also says some of the “stupidest” things about climate change despite his intellect.
+He noted that Cruz’s intelligence has been praised by Alan Dershowitz, a prominent US attorney and the candidate’s former Harvard professor.

 “You’ve got a guy like Ted Cruz — who I think Dershowitz said was the smartest law student he ever had — and he says some of the stupidest things I’ve ever heard,” Bloomberg said.
 “The only explanation — the only explanation — is he doesn’t believe it; he’s just saying it.”